javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 # Modifying DOM

-Modifying DOM is the key to create "live" pages.
+DOM modifications is the key to create "live" pages.

 Here we'll see how to create new elements "on the fly" and modify the existing page content.

-There are many methods for that.
-First we'll see a simple example and then explain them.
+First we'll see a simple example and then explain the methods.

 [cut]

 ## Example: show a message

-For the start, let's see how to add a message on the page, that looks nicer than `alert`.
+For the start, let's see how to add a message on the page that looks nicer than `alert`.

 Here's how it will look: